 Sperm whale abundance in the North Pacific Ocean has been estimated at between 26,300 and 32,100 whales (Barlow and Taylor 2005).
 We estimate an average interaction rate of 1 whale every two years (up to 3 per year).
 Over a 40 year time horizon we anticipate a cumulative total of 48 interactions, but anticipate that none will die as a result.
-We consider this level of effect on sperm whales in the Integration and Synthesis section below.
+Our assessment illustrates that the DSLL fishery interacts with a very small percentage of sperm whales in the North Pacific Ocean.
+We anticipate an annual average of up to 0.002% will be incidentally captured and none will be killed.
+This level of effect will not change the status or trend of sperm whales in the North Pacific Ocean.
+We consider this level of effect on sperm whales as a species in the Integration and Synthesis section below.

-4.3.2 Main Hawaiian Island Insular False Killer Whale
+4.3.9 Main Hawaiian Island Insular False Killer Whale